Nesmuk Botschafter Robin Pietsch

 Pietsch

-Robin Pietsch was born in Blankenburg in 1988 and grew up in the beautiful blossom town on the Harz Mountains.
+In 1988, Robin Pietsch was born in Blankenburg and grew up in the beautiful flower city on the Harz mountains.

-In 2004, Robin completed an apprenticeship as a confectioner in Wernigerode, 10km away.
-Under state guild master of confectioners, Michael Wiecker, Robin worked in the café of the same name.
-In 2007, he continued his training as a chef in Ilsenburg, also only 15 km away.
-Afterwards Robin cooked among other things at the side of Rene Bobzin (1 Michelin Star/ 1.Sternekoch Sachsen-Anhalt).
+In 2004, Robin completed an apprenticeship as a confectioner in Wernigerode, 10 km away.
+Under the provincial guild master of confectioners, Michael Wiecker, Robin worked in the café of the same name.
+In 2007, he continued his training as a chef in Ilsenburg, only 15 km away.
+Robin then cooked alongside Rene Bobzin (1 Michelin Star / 1st star chef of Saxony-Anhalt), among others.

 In 2012, the name "ZeitWerk" was born.
-Here Robin and his young team cook regionally connected in a kind of living room restaurant.
-The "Harz" deserves more attention from a culinary point of view and under this motto, only products from local producers are put on the plates in the form of a 15-course menu.
-Currently, the restaurant "ZeitWerk" counts as the best restaurant in all of Sachen-Anhalt.
+Here, Robin and his young team cook regionally connected in a kind of living room restaurant.
+The "Harz" deserves more attention from a culinary perspective, and under this motto, only products from local producers are served in the form of a 15-course menu.
+Currently, the "ZeitWerk" restaurant is considered the best restaurant in all of Saxony-Anhalt.

 In 2019, Robin opened his second restaurant: "PIETSCH".
 Clear.
 Straightforward.
 Intense.
-A "counter service" restaurant with clear flavor lines, intense aromas, and premium product quality.
-Coupled with perfection and aesthetics as well as dedication in every detail.
-With only 14 seats, Robin Pietsch's team guarantees a special evening with thoughtful dishes that never overwhelm, but always present themselves in balanced harmony.
+A "counter restaurant" with clear flavor profiles, intense aromas, and first-class product quality.
+All of this is combined with perfection and aesthetics, as well as dedication in every detail.
+With only 14 seats, Robin Pietsch's team guarantees a special evening with well-thought-out dishes that are never overwhelming but always present themselves in balanced harmony.

 Interview